What is depletion mode, and why you might want it

 It is possible to undo the modification to a large extent, by applying positive voltage to gate.
 The voltage should be large, but slightly smaller than one required to cause torture leakage current.
 For IPD10N03LA, +35V seems to be the sweet spot.

 I made two circuits for torturing MOSFETs with real-time control of gate threshold voltage.
 Both circuits are chopping: the mode of operation is cyclically switched between measuring threshold and torturing.

 * “blink torture” circuit – simple, but only for negative torture.
 Was all-right for initial proof-of-concept.

 * “experimentorture” circuit – with precise threshold measurement, supporting both positive and negative torture.

 Sounds too good to be true?
 Sure, there are some problems with this conversion.

 * after torture, the mosfet drifts back substantially.
 This drift settles out after a day or so, with substantial fraction of modification remaining.
 Long-term stability of the modification is unknown.
-However, quite surprisingly, the modification...Read more »
+However, quite surprisingly, the modification can survive soldering temperatures. ...Read more »